 2.1.
-Estimating debt capacity
+Measuring Debt Capacity

-As discussed above, our main measure for debt capacity is based on the probability a firm has rated debt outstanding in a given year.
-In order to measure this probability we estimate a logit model in which the dependent variable is one if a firm has rated debt outstanding in a particular year and zero otherwise.
+As discussed above, our main measure for debt capacity is based on the likelihood that a firm can access public debt markets.
+In order to measure this likelihood we estimate a logit model in which the dependent variable is one if a firm has rated debt outstanding in a particular year and zero otherwise.
 The estimation uses data from 1986-2001; the part of our sample period for which bond ratings are available in Compustat.
-The firm characteristics used in the logit regression are firm size (log of total assets), profitability (ROA), the fraction of total assets that are tangible, the market to book ratio, leverage, firm age (the natural log of the number of years since the firm first appeared on compustat), the standard deviation of stock returns, and, in one version, industry dummies for each 2-digit SIC code in the sample.6 All of the independent variables are lagged one period to reduce problems associated with endogeneity.
-Smaller and younger firms are likely to have a shorter track record and be more opaque from the standpoint of lenders, suggesting that they will be less likely to have bond ratings.
-Smaller firms face proportionally higher fixed costs of issuing bonds in the public debt markets (e.g., Altinkilic and Hansen (2000)).
-To the extent that relationship lenders are more efficient at ex post monitoring and restructuring in the event of distress (e.g., Cantillo and Wright (2000)), we expect that firms that are likely to face higher costs of financial distress and distortions to their investment policy, such as those with high volatility, fewer tangible assets, and high market-to-book ratios, will be less likely to have a bond rating.
-Finally, all else equal, more profitable firms are better able to make required payments to debtholders and so can support more debt, and firms with more debt outstanding have proven their ability to borrow.
+The firm characteristics used in the logit regression are firm size (log of total assets), profitability (ROA), the fraction of total assets that are tangible, the market to book ratio, leverage, firm age (the natural log of the number of years since the firm first appeared on Compustat), the standard deviation of stock returns, and, in one version, industry dummies for each 2-digit SIC code in the sample.7 All of the independent variables are lagged one period to reduce problems associated with endogeneity.

-5Measuring cash flow volatility directly is problematic because in a given year many firms will have relatively few past observations of cash flow with which to estimate its volatility.
+6Measuring cash flow volatility directly is problematic because in a given year many firms will have relatively few past observations of cash flow with which to estimate its volatility.
 Using quarterly Compustat data we compute the volatility of a firm's return on assets for a subsample of our firms using at least 8 and as many as 12 quarters of data.